The Dawn of the Black Hearts

 The Dawn of the Black Hearts (Note: The original pressing has "The" at the beginning of the title.
 Some later editions omit it.) (subtitled Live in Sarpsborg, Norway 28/2, 1990) is a bootleg live album by the Norwegian black metal band Mayhem.
 The title originates from a line of lyrics Fenriz of Darkthrone wrote for the band.
 (Note: The lyrics sheet can be found in the 2009 limited edition EP, Life Eternal.)

-Despite being a bootleg, the album is sometimes listed as one of the band's most important albums, mainly due to the notoriety regarding the cover art, which is an image of the late Mayhem vocalist Per "Dead" Ohlin shortly after he committed suicide.
+Despite being a bootleg, the album is sometimes listed as one of the band's most important albums, mainly due to the notoriety regarding the original cover art, which is an image of the late Mayhem vocalist Per "Dead" Ohlin shortly after he committed suicide.
 It has been called "arguably the most controversial album cover in extreme metal history."

 Background

 The bootleg is a recording of a live show that took place on 28 February 1990 in Sarpsborg, Norway.
 Metalion, an early figure in the scene who helped to organise this show, claimed that there were around 300 people in attendance and the members of Darkthrone and Immortal were present as well.